Via Canva Pro

 National affordability indices serve a useful broad purpose but frequently rely on principal-and-interest-only calculations, national assumptions, and simplified cost inputs.
 The PABAI takes a different approach by incorporating full monthly housing expenses specific to the Portland Region—revealing local qualification realities that generic metrics often overlook.

-The index is expressed on a scale where a value of 100 indicates that typical household qualification exactly aligns with the median sale price in the segment under the modeled assumptions.
+The index is expressed on a scale where a value of 100 indicates that typical household qualification exactly aligns with the average sale price in the segment under the modeled assumptions.
 Values above 100 suggest greater affordability, while values below 100 highlight constraints.

 Interpreting PABAI Values